neil-yoga-crypto/nano-proof-of-ownership-protocol/README.md

 ```

 ## Context: 🛡️🙌 Nano Proof of Ownership Protocol V0.2

-Perhaps this is the real solution for wallet builders to implement proof of ownership with Nano is this simple protocol.
+The purpose: to provide wallet builders with a simple flexible solution (or starting point) for Proof of Ownership using Nano wallets.

+### About the variabes:
 Time is the number that we almost all "agree" on, and can be used for expiration.

 Domains have a specific owner that we all "agree" on, and can be used for an unique id.